-8. Fresh Directives
+9. Fresh Directives

-The ARR for MYT period FY 2018-19 to FY 2020-21 was approved based on the projected business plan.
-The Licensee has not been presenting the audited accounts to the Commission as stipulated in the Regulations.
-The Commission is constrained to adopt the MYT ARR provisions for want of the audited financial statements up to FY 2018-19.
-The Licensee has not disclosed the grants and contributions for implementation of the new investment for the MYT control period FY2018-19 to FY2020-21, whereas capitalization of assets has been projected for the entire value of proposed capital vestment during the control period in the business plan.
-As the ARR is considered on the basis of estimates, Commission considers that the grants and contributions data maybe made available during the course of project execution.
+The Licensee has not disclosed the grants and contributions for implementation of the new investment for the MYT control period FY 2018-19 to FY 2020-21, whereas capitalization of assets has been projected for the entire value of proposed capital investment during the control period in the business plan.
+As the ARR is considered on the basis of estimates, Commission considers that the grants and contributions data may be made available during the course of project execution.